aws/amazon-genomics-cli/site/content/en/docs/Best practices/controllingcosts.md

 (or more if they start swapping) of the allocated resources.
 The instance may then be unresponsive to its management services or the workflow engine and may time out.
 To avoid this, always allow for a little overhead, especially in the smaller instances.

-The largest instance types deployed by default are from the `4xlarge` size which have 16 vCPU and up to 128 MB of RAM.
+The largest instance types deployed by default are from the `4xlarge` size which have 16 vCPU and up to 128 GB of RAM.

 ## Consider splitting tasks that pipe output